-Now that the DNI has the administrative responsibility for the Program Manager, he must assume the responsibility for the success of that office.
-The DNI must also recognize that the Information Sharing Environment extends beyond the Intelligence Community.
-As a clear indicator of this, we recommended to the President that the Program Manager chair the Information Sharing Policy Coordinating Committee.

-The Program Manager's office should immediately be staffed with the appropriate talent and given the resources needed to get the job done.
+Now that the DNI has the administrative responsibility for the Program Manager, we believe he must assume the responsibility for the success of that office.
+The DNI must also recognize that the Information Sharing Environment extends beyond the Intelligence Community into the DHS, Federal law enforcement, and State and Local public safety arenas.
+Further, the Program Manager's office should immediately be staffed with the appropriate talent and given the resources needed to get the job done.
 More full-time government employees (FTE) positions must be provided.
 The Deputy Director of National Intelligence testified in July that they were striving to have the Program Manager's key leadership positions filled by mid-August.
-It is now mid-October and not much has changed.
+Obviously the priority response to Hurricane Katrina may have delayed the formation of the office, yet it is now mid-October and not much has changed.